 Let me get you an idea of what I am talking about.
-Here is an example of some of the prices (prices are in dollars and I am assuming 1 dollar = 1.5 reales):
+Here is an example of some of the prices.

 - Private double room at a hostel = 60 dollars (and I am talking about a bare bones, small room).
 You can find private double rooms for 20 or less in other countries in the area.